 It baffles me to see who is giving dietary advice today in the wide world of social media.
-A prime example of this is a high-profile journalist whose message that you should “quit sugar” boils down to no more than a marketing strategy.
-A strategy based on selectively picking scientific research that suits their interest.
+A prime example of this is a high-profile journalist whose message that you should “quit sugar” boils down to no more than a marketing strategy, one based on selectively picking scientific research that suits their interest.
 Another example is a famous chef who has made a lot of money advocating that the diets of cavemen are what we should be eating today.

 Don’t get me wrong, excess sugar consumption can certainly contribute to weight gain and our life style of processed packaged foods has a lot to do with this country’s health crisis, but people’s health and well-being can’t be optimised by following restrictive diets.

 So who are the real experts in nutrition?

 A Registered Nutritionist has studied a minimum of 3 years to obtain a Bachelor’s degree majoring in nutrition.
 Some even have a postgraduate degree or PhD specialising in nutrition.

 An Accredited Practising Dietitian has studied at least 4 years of human nutrition.
 They also undertake supervised professional experience in community health, clinical nutrition and food service as part of their degree.

 Unfortunately, some individuals call themselves nutritionists or dietitians even when they have unsuitable qualifications.
 Some can have no qualifications at all!
 They can do this because the title of ‘Nutritionist’ or ‘Dietitian’ is not protected legally in Australia, although both RN and APD are protected in who can use these titles.